Saudi Arabia Sought Dialogue With Iran. Then The U.S.-Iranian Conflict Escalated

 Rome does not think Iran is likely to attack Saudi Arabia directly — but said Iran might try to target U.S. facilities in Saudi Arabia.

-"Where the Saudi concern lies is, if this [Iranian and U.S. reciprocal retaliation] escalates very significantly, that Iran would start to look at countries that are allied with the U.S. or provide bases or other assistance to the U.S. as potential targets," says Rome.
+"Where the Saudi concern lies is if this [Iranian and U.S. reciprocal retaliation] escalates very significantly, that Iran would start to look at countries that are allied with the U.S. or provide bases or other assistance to the U.S. as potential targets," says Rome.

 He points to a recent incident that caused alarm.
-In September, a main installation and an oilfield at the giant state-owned oil company, Saudi Aramco, were hit by a series of explosions.
+In September, a main installation and an oil field at the giant state-owned oil company, Saudi Aramco, were hit by a series of explosions.
 Saudi Arabia's military said the attack from cruise missiles and drones was "unquestionably" sponsored by Iran.
 The hit temporarily disabled part of the country's oil industry, laying bare vulnerabilities in its defenses.

 Secretary of State Mike Pompeo flew to Saudi Arabia and declared the assault an "act of war" by Iran.